Education Summit

 Afternoon Sessions

-Overview of the key sections of the NFPA 855 and IFC 1207 standards that pertain to stationary energy storage projects.
+This 90-minute session will cover the major requirements of the 2024 IFC and 2026 NFPA 855 that pertain to stationary energy storage projects.
 Topics covered will include construction documents, maximum allowable quantities, spacing and setbacks, and when a hazard mitigation analysis (HMA) or large-scale fire test are required.

 2:30 – 3:00